Qifan-CHEN/qifan-chen.github.io/_pages/biography.md

 ## Education

-* Ph.D. in Mathematics,The Ohio State University, 2021 - present
+* Ph.D. in Mathematics,The Ohio State University, 2021 - 2026.
+Advisor: Yulong Xing.
-* B.Sc. in Mathematics, The Chinese University of Hong Kong, 2017 - 2021
+* B.Sc. in Mathematics, The Chinese University of Hong Kong, 2017 - 2021.
+Final year project advisor: Prof.Jun Zou.
 * Exchange student at University of California, Berkeley, Jul.
 2019 - May.
 2020
 {: .text-justify}